M. Tia Johnson

 In addition to being a frequent presenter at various law schools, Professor Johnson’s previous academic experience includes serving as the Waldemar A. Solf Chair of International Law at the U.S. Army’s Judge Advocate Generals’ School, in Charlottesville, Virginia, where she taught courses in national security law, intelligence law, interagency processes, and the Law of War.
 After the September 11 attacks, she developed a new course on Homeland Defense and helped co-author the accompanying Handbook.
 Early in her career, she served as a Special Assistant U.S. Attorney in the District of New Jersey.

-Professor Johnson obtained her J.D. from Temple University, and two LL.Ms; one from the Judge Advocate Generals’ School, and the other from the University of Virginia School of Law.
+Professor Johnson obtained her J.D. from Temple University, and two LL.Ms; one from the Judge Advocate Generals' School, and the other from the University of Virginia School of Law.
 She also has a M.S. in Strategic Studies from the U.S. Army War College.
+In addition to her numerous military awards, Professor Johnson has been recognized by the civilian bar.
+She is a 1995 joint recipient of the American Bar Association's Hodson Award for Outstanding Public Service.
+In 2002, she was inducted into the National Bar Association's Military Law Section Hall of Fame.
+In 2005, she was selected as the American Bar Association's Outstanding Military Service Career Judge Advocate.

 In the News